 Meal Health & Nutrition Benefits

-- provide healthy fats, protein and some carbohydrates
+- provide healthy fats, protein, some carbohydrates, and fiber

-- a source of vitamins, especially vitamin E and most B vitamins
+- provide vitamins, especially vitamin A, E, and most B vitamins, including folate

-- a source of minerals, especially manganese, magnesium, copper, phosphorus, calcium, iron, zinc and potassium
+- provide minerals, especially potassium, phosphorus, magnesium, calcium, iron, zinc, selenium, and manganese

 - support optimal health, weight, healing, and prevention

-- help maintain healthy blood pressure, blood sugar, and cholesterol levels
+- support healthy blood pressure, blood sugar, and cholesterol levels

 - for more information, visit the almonds detailed overview from World’s Healthiest Foods